 The revival of debate over the “eternal subordination of the Son” boils down to yet another attempt by Christian academia to solve the biblical jig saw puzzle with no reference to the picture on the box.

 Once again, the evangelical world gets itself tied up in knots over something that could be solved with a simple “algorithmic” diagram.
 As usual, it will require hundreds of words to explain something which is, in “covenant-literary terms,” quite simple, just as a single Feynman diagram makes redundant many pages of complicated calculations.1See The Language of Rainbows.

 The reason for the confusion and the lack of a conclusion is Christian academics’ failure to interpret the Bible – its narratives, covenants and sacred architectures – as processes of transformation, from glory to glory.
-Both sides of this debate, which pitches the subordination of the Son as the Son, and the equality of the Son as God, against each other, fail because they insist on defining God in static terms.
+Both sides of this debate, which pitches the subordination of the Son as the Son, and the equality of the Son as God, against each other, fail because they insist on defining the living God in static terms.

 The truth is that God Himself, being triune, is a process, and He is a process because He is a relationship.
 So, both sides of the debate fail, and yet both sides are also correct.
 This is because the crux of the debate is a false dichotomy: the Son is both equal and subordinate.
 The apparent paradox is solved when we realise that the Son is subordinate and equal at different points in a single process.

 This fact is already clear to all sides, to some degree, when delineated by the boundaries of Christ’s life on earth.
 In his 2012 essay, “Biblical Evidence for the Eternal Submission of the Son to the Father,” Wayne Grudem writes: